 With Bruce Hart bringing talent from England and Japan to his family’s Calgary-based Stampede Wrestling promotion, all-time greats such as Dynamite Kid and Tiger Mask would revolutionize pro wrestling with their faster-paced hybrid styles deemphasizing the heavyweights that had generally dominated the sport.
-In a recent interview with me, Bruce Hart opens up about his rich history in the business.
+In an interview me, Bruce Hart opens up about his rich history in the business.

 Evan Ginzburg: Tell us about your childhood.
 When did you realize your family wasn’t your typical 9 to 5ers?

 Bruce Hart: "I essentially was born into it.
 I can’t recall there was a time when there wasn’t wrestling.
 I remember my dad [Stu Hart] had the dungeon as far back as I can remember.

 He would train the wrestlers, and there was a myriad of them down there.
 Every Saturday, my dad would pay the wrestlers, and they’d show up at the house and get their money and their itinerary for the week.

 My dad was strictly protective of the business, strictly kayfabe, and the heels and babyfaces always had to stay in character.
 The babyfaces would be in one part of the house while the heels would stay in character on the other side.

 At the Cauliflower Alley Club, I saw Hard Boiled Haggerty and Bob Orton Sr. I went up to them and said, ‘I used to be terrified of you when I was 5-years-old, and you used to be vile and despicable, and I was almost scared to approach you now!’
 We all laughed.